GLOBAL MARKETS-Stocks roar higher as traders park COVID and Fed jitters

 By Tommy Wilkes

-LONDON, Dec 1 (Reuters) - Stock markets roared higher on Wednesday, reversing much of the previous session's losses, as investors used the dip in prices to bet the latest COVID-19 variant would not derail the economic recovery.
+LONDON, Dec 1 (Reuters) - Stock markets roared higher on Wednesday, reversing much of the previous session's losses, as investors used the dip in prices to begin December by betting the latest COVID-19 variant would not derail the economic recovery.

-MSCI's gauge of stocks across the globe .MIWD00000PUS was up 0.42% by 0900 GMT on Wednesday, having shed 1.5% the previous day, when investors took fright at a warning from drugmaker Moderna that existing vaccines are unlikely to be as effective against the Omicron variant.
+MSCI's gauge of stocks across the globe .MIWD00000PUS had gained 0.48% by 1120 GMT on Wednesday, having shed 1.5% the previous day, when investors took fright at a warning from drugmaker Moderna that existing vaccines are unlikely to be as effective against the Omicron variant.

+Countries have responded by tightening restrictions and imposing travel curbs on parts of the world.

 In Asia, stocks .MIAPJ0000PUS rose 1.1% as traders reversed course after a sharp selloff the day before took the regional benchmark to a 12-month low.